 All faculty, staff and students will be required to complete a daily electronic questionnaire before arriving on campus.
-Screening questionnaire will include but not be limited to new COVID-19 symptoms, possible exposure, temperature check and recent travel to the states listed here; all determined by CDC and NYSDOH most current information and guidance.
+Screening questionnaire will include but not be limited to new COVID-19 symptoms, possible exposure, temperature check and recent travel; all determined by CDC and NYSDOH most current information and guidance.
 This screen is to be completed by 7:00 a.m.

 Middle School students should be dropped off at the Middle School atrium near the Middle School parking lot in the morning.
 Upper School students will be assigned a specific building entrance.
 All students will wait in a single-file line, socially distanced to be admitted into the building.